What do I need for the kayak trip?

 For your kayak

-1. Your Kayak – It seems silly to mention, but you need to bring your kayak, also, you need to have your seat and spreaders for your kayak.
+- Your Kayak – It seems silly to mention, but you need to bring your kayak, also, you need to have your seat and spreaders for your kayak.
 Check and make sure they are all together.
 Oh, and don’t forget your paddle either!
+If you are concerned about keeping all YOUR gear together, then put your name on it!

 And no, being able to whistle, no matter how loudly is not good enough, have a whistle with you, no exceptions